hmizuochi/DBUX/README.md

 	$python 20180424_DBUX.py NVALUE TPRANGE TNRANGE SPRANGE SNRANGE PAIRSIZE PREDSIZE COL ROW LUT_MWSIZE STEP MAP_MWSIZE

-lookup maps, reliability maps (See Mizuochi et al., 2017), predicted maps will be generated under output directory. if you use python program, uncertainty maps, which indicate uncertainty of the prediction for each pixel, are also created.
+lookup maps, reliability maps (they indicate the sample size with which DBUX made prediction for each pixel; see Mizuochi et al., 2017), predicted (i.e. gap-filled) maps will be generated under output directory. if you use python program, uncertainty maps, which indicate uncertainty (standard error) of the prediction for each pixel, will also be created.
 predicted maps: "spatial_YYYYDOY_comp.raw", reliability maps: "spatial_YYYYDOY_rel.raw", uncertainty maps: "spatial_YYYYDOY_uncertainty.raw"